VOLTTRON/volttron/docs/source/devguides/agent_development/Agent-Configuration-Store.rst

 .. note::

-    All callbacks which are connected to the "NEW" event for a configuration will called during agent startup with the initial state of the configuration.
+    All callbacks which are connected to the "NEW" event for a configuration will be called during agent startup with the initial state of the configuration.

 Configuration Events